Ian Hendon: Managerial career

 Following Paul Fairclough's step-down after the 3–0 Boxing Day defeat to Aldershot Town, Hendon was asked to take over as caretaker manager of Barnet.
-Fairclough's last game was a 2–0 win at A.F.C Bournemouth, leaving the side with 19 points from their 23 league games.
-Performances improved under Hendon, and some adept loan signings including Paul Furlong, Matt Lockwood, Jake Cole and Yannick Bolasie helped to drag The Bees away from the relegation battle and to mathematical safety with four games to spare.
+Fairclough's last game was a 2–0 win at A.F.C.
+Bournemouth, leaving the side with 19 points from their 23 league games.
+Performances improved under Hendon, and some adept loan signings including Paul Furlong, Matt Lockwood, Jake Cole and Yannick Bolasie helped to drag The Bees away from the relegation battle and achieve safety with four games to spare.

 He declared his desire to take the job permanently and was given the job on a two-year deal in April 2009.
 The Bees started the 2009–10 season in superb form and were top of the league at one point, but Hendon was sacked on 28 April 2010 after a disastrous run of form left the Bees in serious relegation trouble.
 The last game of Hendon's reign was a 1–0 defeat to Accrington Stanley.
 On 28 May 2010, he was appointed the manager of Conference South side Dover Athletic, but just 18 days later quit the club to become assistant manager to his former Bees teammate Andy Hessenthaler at Gillingham.
 Hessenthaler had been his predecessor as Dover manager.
 In July 2011 he was appointed, by new manager Sam Allardyce, as development coach at West Ham United.
 In December 2012, he was promoted to the role of first-team coach following the departure of Wally Downes.

 On 28 May 2015, it was announced Hendon would be returning to Brisbane Road as Leyton Orient's new manager, replacing Fabio Liverani following the club's relegation to League Two.
 Following a poor run of results, Hendon was sacked in January 2016.

 After a spell as assistant manager at Ebbsfleet United, he took over as manager of Europa Point in Gibraltar, on 26 November 2019, following the departure of Allen Bula.
 Hendon's appointment saw a significant upturn in results, with 7 wins in 12 games, only for the season to be voided in May 2020 by the onset of the COVID-19 pandemic.

 In June 2021 Hendon was reportedly offered a role as first team coach at Southend United, but on 24 November 2021, it was announced that Hendon had been appointed manager of League of Ireland Premier Division club Waterford.
 His appointment came just days after they had sacked their manager Marc Bircham, leaving Hendon with just 48 hours and two training sessions to prepare for their final game of the season, a crucial Promotion/relegation playoff Final vs League of Ireland First Division side UCD.